thepanlab/smoking_cessation_messages/scripts/README.md

 1. `Prepare sentences for surveys.ipynb`: From the joined messages selects randomly 100 for each model.

+1. `Prepare format txt for Qualtrics.ipynb`: It creates Advanced Format TXt to be import in Qualtrics.

 Commands used:
 ```bash
 python prepare_dataset_to_prompts -j prepare_dataset_to_prompts_v1.json